Privacy Policy

 We collect information: (i) you give us; (ii) information generated during the provision of our services and; (iii) information provided to us by third parties.

-Sometimes we may use your information even though you are not our customer.
-For example, you may be a beneficiary, guarantor, director or representative of a customer of ours or be a potential customer contacting us about our services.
+There may be instances where we use your information even if you are not directly our customer.
+For example, you could be a beneficiary, guarantor, director, or representative of one of our customers, or you might be a potential customer inquiring about our services.

-Types of information we may collect or hold about you include but is not limited to:
+The types of information we may collect or hold about you include, but are not limited to:

-• information about your financial circumstances including personal wealth, assets and liabilities, income and expenditure;
+• Information about your financial circumstances, including personal wealth, assets and liabilities, income, and expenses.

-• information about your family, lifestyle and social circumstances, including your goals and objectives and health information where relevant;
+• Details about your family, lifestyle, and social circumstances, including your goals and objectives, as well as health information where relevant.

-• information about you provided by others e.g. by your spouse or parent where relevant to financial circumstances or services requested;
+• Information provided by others, such as your spouse or parent, when relevant to your financial circumstances or requested services.

-• information which you have consented to us using; and
+• Information you have consented to us using.

-• you have agreed or positively consented to the using of your data in a specific way (e.g. to receive information on new investment opportunities).
-If you have provided your consent you may withdraw your consent at any time by making contact with us;
+• With your consent: When you have explicitly agreed to the use of your data in a specific manner (e.g., to receive information about new investment opportunities).
+You may withdraw your consent at any time by contacting us.

-• use for our legitimate interests such as managing our business and fraud or crime prevention.
-This may include things like training and quality assurance, strategic planning, statistical analysis of our service provision.
-You may object to your personal information being used for these purposes.
+• For our legitimate interests: When the use of your data is necessary for our legitimate business interests, such as managing our operations, preventing fraud or crime, conducting training and quality assurance, strategic planning, and performing statistical analysis of our services.
+You have the right to object to the use of your personal information for these purposes.

 Recipients of Your Personal Data – Third Parties